usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 The Artemis Nano is compatible with the Arduino Core's wide variety of libraries and drivers.
 The ToF sensors and IMU have drivers from their vendors, and the motor drivers are easily controlled over PWM.
 Similarly, the Bluetooth Low Energy (BLE) module on the Artemis is supported by an Arduino Core library.

 The Artemis is a wonderful little powerhouse, but for computationally expensive tasks it's just not fast enough.
-For the really heavy lifting, I chose to offload data to my laptop over BLE, compute the relevant values using Python, then send them back.
+For the really heavy lifting, I chose to offload data to my laptop over BLE, compute the relevant values using Python, and then send them back.
 For Python-side BLE communication I used the Bleak module.
-I also utilized the Python usual suspects for computation and graphing, namely Numpy and Matplotlib.
+I also utilized Python's usual suspects for computation and graphing, namely Numpy and Matplotlib.

 ## Software Basis